 How is "Turtleboy" involved in the Karen Read trial?

-BOSTON – The high-profile Karen Read trial is set to begin on April 16 in Massachusetts as she is charged with second-degree murder in the 2022 death of her boyfriend, Boston police officer John O'Keefe.
+BOSTON – The high-profile Karen Read trial began on April 16 in Massachusetts as she is charged with second-degree murder in the 2022 death of her boyfriend, Boston police officer John O'Keefe.
 In a separate case, blogger Aidan Kearney is facing charges for his alleged conduct involving witnesses in the Read trial.

 Who is "Turtleboy?"